We explain the process of buying a property in Belgium as a foreigner, whether you’re after an off-plan home, new-build

 Legal requirements for your Belgian contracts

 In Belgium most contracts must be in Dutch or French; it is a legal requirement that the signer fully understands the contract.
 This means that you have the right to bring a translator and have each clause explained in your own language.

 If you’re looking for translation to English or German, you should be able to find a real estate agent or notary who speaks your language fluently.
 For other languages, you may need to hire a translator and pay the translator’s fees yourself.

 Both buyer and seller must be represented by a notary.
 Their fees are fixed by the state as a percentage of the property purchase price.
 You must register the house sale at the registry office within four months of completing the purchase; after this period, registration fees are due.

 Finance your Belgian property: deposits and mortgages

 The deposit or down payment is usually 10% of the property purchase price.
 You must pay this into an escrow account or give it to a notary; you must not pay it directly to the buyer or their agent.

 Both fixed and variable rate mortgages are available in Belgium.
-Loans typically last for a period of at least 10 years or more, as this provides a tax advantage in Belgium.
+Loans typically last for at least 10 years or more; this provides a tax advantage in Belgium.

 Your mortgage provider will usually insist that a professional valuation of the property is undertaken, which costs around €100-200, but note that this is not a structural survey.
 The valuer will focus on estimating the value of the property and may overlook or not notify you of significant structural issues.
 Residential surveyors are uncommon but architects in Belgium provide a similar service.